redpanda-data/redpanda/CONTRIBUTING.md

 ## Commiting your changes

-Your modifications are made in your own private branch:
+Your modifications are made under your own fork and private branch.

 ```
 $ git checkout -b features/foo # branches from master